sumit03guha/smart-contracts-development-boilerplate/README.md

   npx hardhat run .\scripts\deploy.js --network truffle
   ```

-- Sign the deployment transaction from the MetaMask extension.
+- Switch to the browser and sign the deployment transaction from the MetaMask extension.

 - Verify the smart contract using the network on which it was deployed and the smart contract address, alongwith the constructor arguments.